 What is Earth Systems?

-Bachelor of Science Degree & Master of Science degree, School of Earth Sciences at Stanford.
+Bachelor of Science Degree & Master of Science degree, School of Earth, Energy & Environmental Sciences at Stanford.

 Interdisciplinary environmental science program combining the natural sciences, earth sciences, economics and policy.

 Foundation and Breadth: Economics, Math, Chemistry, Physics, Biology, Geology, and Statistics